 Let’s explore the effect of the frequency of inspections (and the associated cost) and the fine amount on the total amount of money collected.
 I will define the single ride ticket cost to be 1 and the fine amount to be .
 To keep the formalism simple, I will neglect the reality that the fine for repeat offenders is higher.
 This fact reduces Schwarzfahren but makes calculations more complicated.
 In the long run, the amount of the fine for repeat offenses is the important quantity.

 I will assume for simplicity that the population of transit rides consists of two distinct pools.
 The conscientious riders always buy the ticket (population size ).
-The rest of the riders (population size ) are rational fare evaders and buy tickets when the inspection probability per ride is smaller than .
+The rest of the riders (population size ) are rational fare evaders and buy tickets when the inspection probability per ride is greater than .
 This assumption requires the ability to accurately measure the frequency of inspections either from personal observations or from those of friends and family.
 The last ingredient in the recipe for computing the revenue of the system is the cost of inspections where is a new parameter which can be thought of as the cost per inspection.

 Within our simplistic model, given the fine amount , if the inspection probability is , the evaders do not buy tickets and if the potential evaders always buy tickets.
 Because the cost of inspections is linear with , there are two local maxima of the revenue.
 Either in which case the revenue is simply (i.e. there are no inspectors and the evaders ride free), or in which case the evaders buy the tickets the total revenue is .
 Therefore, if the cost parameter is greater than the product of the fine amount and the fraction of fare avoiders

 it does not make sense to inspect.
 Another way to look at this equation is that the fine amount has to be at least the cost per inspection divided by the fraction of evaders to justify inspections.